UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/visualization/paraview/speeding_up_filters_and_rendering_with_client_server_configurations/index.md

-For Both of these configurations it is recommended that you start up a remote desktop and launch paraview according to the instructions on the previous documented page Getting Started With ParaView.
-Using the Embedded graphics library paraview binary
+For both of these configurations it is recommend that you follow [Getting Started with ParaView GUI](../getting_started_with_paraview_gui/index.md) for general workflow suggestions.

 ### Steps To launch a EGL server

-This workflow uses offscreen rendering and a gpu to speed up interactive workflows.
+This workflow uses offscreen rendering and a GPU to speed up interactive workflows.

-First request an allocation on Ocelote that has 1 gpu **Please remember to replace the <span class="legacy-color-text-green2">`<your account>`</span> with your own account name**

-`salloc -A <your account> -p standard --gres=gpu:1 -t 3:00:00 -N 1 -n 16`

-The following lines will download a version of paraview that we can use for offscreen headless rendering.
-The command will actually rename the export file in order to make it easier to uncompress it.

-`wget "https://www.paraview.org/paraview-downloads/download.php?submit=Download&version=v5.11&type=binary&os=Linux&downloadFile=ParaView-5.11.1-egl-MPI-Linux-Python3.9-x86_64.tar.gz" -O paraview_egl.tar.gz`

-Here we uncompress the tar file

-`tar xf paraview_egl.tar.gz`

-The folder we get from this will probably include the full paraview version name so we will use a \* pattern match character to go into the bin folder where the `pvserver` program we need to use resides

-`cd ParaView-5.11.1*/bin/`
+To launch the ParaView server:

+1. Start an interactive session with 1 GPU.
+Replacing `<account-name>` with your own account name, run `interactive -a <account-name> -g -t 3:00:00 -n 16`.
+2. Run `apptainer exec /contrib/singularity/ua-hpc/paraview/paraview-5.11.0-headless-egl.sif pvserver --displays=0`.

+The `pveserver` program starts up a process which listens for connections from the graphical interface and fulfills requests on its behalf.
+This particular container contains the embedded graphics library EGL with which we can perform renderings without the need for an X-server display.

 Here's where the exciting part occurs.
 We will use the `pvserver` program to start up a process which listens for connections from the